Mohamed2742/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that prints "Hello, world", follwed by a new line to the standard ouptut.
+write a script that prints "Hello, world", follwed by a new line to the standar ouptut.